-- (31) The availability of accurate, updated information should be enhanced by requiring payment institutions to inform the competent authority of their home state without undue delay of any changes affecting the accuracy of the information and evidence provided with regard to the authorisation, including additional agents, branches or entities to which activities are outsourced.
-The competent authorities should also verify, in case of doubts, that the information received is correct. - (32) While this Directive specifies the minimum set of powers competent authorities should have when supervising the compliance of payment institutions, these powers are to be exercised with respect to fundamental rights, including the right to privacy.
-For the exercise of those powers which may amount to serious interferences with the right to respect private and family life, home and communications, Member States should have in place adequate and effective safeguards against any abuse or arbitrariness, for instance, where appropriate through prior authorisation from the judicial authority of the Member State concerned. - (33) It is important to ensure that all persons providing remittance services are brought within the ambit of certain minimum legal and regulatory requirements.
-Thus, it is desirable to require the registration of the identity and whereabouts of all persons providing remittance services, including of persons which are unable to meet the full range of conditions for authorisation as payment institutions.
+- While this Directive specifies the minimum set of powers competent authorities should have when supervising the compliance of payment institutions, these powers are to be exercised with respect to fundamental rights, including the right to privacy.
+For the exercise of those powers which may amount to serious interferences with the right to respect private and family life, home and communications, Member States should have in place adequate and effective safeguards against any abuse or arbitrariness, for instance, where appropriate through prior authorisation from the judicial authority of the Member State concerned. - (33) It is important to ensure that all persons providing payment services are brought within the ambit of certain minimum legal and regulatory requirements.
+Thus, it is desirable to require the registration of the identity and whereabouts of all persons providing payment services, including of persons which are unable to meet the full range of conditions for authorisation as payment institutions.

 This approach is in line with the rationale of Special Recommendation VI of the Financial Action Task Force on Money Laundering which foresees the provision of a mechanism whereby payment service providers unable to meet all conditions set out in that Recommendation may nevertheless be treated as payment institutions.
 For those purposes, Member States should enter such persons in the register of payment institutions while not applying all or part of the conditions for authorisation.
-However, it is essential to make the possibility of waiver subject to strict requirements relating to the volume of payment transactions.
+However, it is essential to make the possibility of waiver subject to strict requirements relating to the value of payment transactions Jand to the specific payment service provided.
+The EUR 3 million is meant to help innovation and new-comers for payment services.
+It should be noted however that money remittance services have a stable and rather fixed business model with little potential for innovation.
+For this service a lower threshold to EUR 1 million would strengthen the prudential supervision capacity on the payment service providers in this sector, which is still very fragmented and more vulnerable to fraud and money laundering than other payment services."

 Payment institutions benefiting from a waiver should have neither the right of establishment nor the freedom to provide services, nor should they indirectly exercise those rights when being a member of a payment system.